AaliyanDevX/AhmedSushi/README.md

 Welcome to the AhmedSushi project!
 This is my first full project that I built as part of the JavaScript Mastery channel tutorials.
 In this project, I’ve created a sushi-themed website showcasing different types of sushi, drinks, and the popular Japanese cuisine experience.
 Description

-The AhmedSushi project is a responsive website with smooth animations, an interactive interface, and attractive UI components that I developed as a learning exercise to enhance my front-end development skills.
-This project is built using the following technologies:
+The AhmedSushi project is a responsive website with smooth animations, an interactive interface, and attractive UI components.
+It was developed as a learning exercise to enhance my front-end development skills, allowing me to explore various web development technologies and techniques.
+Technologies Used

     HTML5: For the basic structure of the website.

     CSS3: For styling and layout.
-It includes various CSS sections for the homepage, header, footer, and trending section.
+This includes various CSS sections for the homepage, header, footer, and trending section.

     JavaScript: For dynamic functionality like animations, interactivity, and more.

     Vite.js: For bundling the project and optimizing the build process.

-    AOS: (Animate On Scroll) is used for scroll-based animations on the page.
+    AOS (Animate On Scroll): Used for scroll-based animations to enhance the user experience.

 Features

     Trending Sushis: Displays a list of trending sushi options with their ratings and prices.

-    Interactive Animations: AOS animations for smooth page transitions when scrolling.
+    Interactive Animations: Smooth page transitions when scrolling, powered by AOS animations.

     Responsive Design: The website is fully responsive, making it accessible on both mobile and desktop devices.